alanvalejo/epsilon/README.md

 **Usage**

-> kNN execution
+> Epsilon execution

     python main.py -f input/square.dat -e 3

 > Input: any numerical dataset with any delimiter for attributes

-> Output: a weighted undirected graph in the format: filename + '-knn.ncol'
+> Output: a weighted undirected graph in the format: filename + '-epsilon.ncol'

 **Parameters**